bharath12345/bharath12345.github.io/_posts/2013-07-18-build-dojo-1819-with-maven.md

     	</executions>
     </plugin>

+### Task 3: The Dojo Profile
+[This is the link](https://github.com/bharath12345/uiDashboard/blob/master/uiJS/dashboard.profile.js) to the profile script I use.
+One can find a lot of options to tune the Dojo build by specifying options in the profile.
+The comments in my script speak thus -
+* I name my JS project as "Dashboard" - so I want the built artifacts to be in

 Readers can refer to this [pom.xml](https://github.com/bharath12345/uiDashboard/blob/master/uiJS/pom.xml) from one of my projects on GitHub.
 It has 2 profiles -